There’s nothing better to stimulate a good bit of campfire chat than asking the question, “what is the best camping knife?”.

 Chances are, you’ll get half a dozen answers.

-In this article, I’ll be looking at some of the best knives for camping along with some different uses, from backpacking to food prep.
+In this article, we’ll look at some of the best knives for camping along with some different uses, from backpacking to food prep.

 Let’s jump right into it…

 Best All-Around Fixed Blade Camping Knife: Benchmade Bushcrafter 162